 Let’s see how you can create a second brain to capture, organize and distill information.
 And then use it to express your own ideas in your own voice.

-The best way to do build a second brain on AI is to use Elephas on your Macbook or iMac.
+The best way to build a second brain on AI is to use Elephas on your Macbook or iMac.
 The Super Brain feature of Elephas is built specifically to solve this problem.

-Let’s see how it works -
+Let’s see how it works.

-Step 1 - Set up Elephas
+Step 1 - Setting up Elephas

 Setting it up is a simple 5 minute process.